 The level of sharing at a candid and deep level that we experienced over the last two days was unprecedented.
 And I think what you’ve heard from Secretary Geithner is that there is a lot of common ground.
 We are not the same.
 We have different histories and experiences and perspectives.
 We have different challenges in front of us.
 I mean, as Secretary Geithner said, I mean, part of our challenge is to save more and part of China’s challenge is to generate more demand for spending within the country.

-And the last question to Mary Beth Sheridan from The Washington Post
+MR. KELLY: And the last question to Mary Beth Sheridan from The Washington Post.

 I would say three things.
 First, with respect to North Korea, State Councilor Dai has been very involved in North Korean policy in China for many years.
 He has a depth of understanding and appreciation for the difficulties of dealing with the North Korean Government.
 And we spent quite a bit of time talking in-depth about the Chinese perception both of North Korea but also of our interactions with them.
 And I found that very useful indeed.

 I was also pleased that China shares our concerns about Iran becoming a nuclear weapons state.
 The potential for destabilizing the Middle East and Gulf is viewed similarly by the Chinese as it is by us if Iran, in its pursuit, triggers an arms race.
 And we had some very useful exchanges of information there.